ronshnapp/Graphinator/README.md

 # Graphinator
-Jupyter notebook to help you make nice and consistent scientific figures
+A Jupyter notebook to help you make nice and consistent scientific figures

+contact me at - ronshnapp@mail.tau.ac.il